matteso1/STAT340_EXAM1_NOTES/README.md

 The "deep intuition guide" is really comprehensive and i feel like it just is a good thing to skim if you are lost or *really* want to build understanding (going for like an A or smth) great for homewroks / quick reference and knowing what you need to know

-The "intuitive guide" is more of a "oh shit i have no idea what im doing because i blew off this class for three weeks and need to understand this in a way thats reasonable.
+The "intuitive guide" is more of a "oh shit i have no idea what im doing because i blew off this class for three weeks because i was getting crunk at the clerb and need to understand this in a way thats reasonable."
 I feel like it does a good job of breaking down things into plain english and builds like the "why" behind all of this stuff.

 basically im the fucking goat for this ur welcome